getkeops/keops/keops/core/formulas/maths/Readme.md

  *      Elem<F,N>                      : extract Nth element of F
  *      Extract<F,START,LENGTH>        : extract a number LENGTH starting at index START
  *      MatVecMult<FA,FB>              : matrix-vector product (FA::DIM must be a muliple of FB::DIM)
+ *      OneHot<F,D>                    : represents a scalar formula (rounded to an integer) as a one-hot vector of dimension D
  *      VecMatMult<FA,FB>              : vector-matrix product (FB::DIM must be a muliple of FA::DIM)
  *      TensorProd<FA,FB>              : tensor product (output is of dimension FA::DIM*FB::DIM)
  *      TensorDot<FA,FB,DA,DB,CA,CB>   : tensor dot as in numpy.
 FA and FB are formulas and DA, DB, CA and CB are